OceanDataTools/sealog-server/INSTALL.md

 ## Need to make everything available over port https?

-By default sealog-server-jason runs over http.
+By default sealog-server runs over http.
 To run the server over https uncomment the following commented lines at the top of the `./config/manifest.js` file and replace `<privKey.pem>` and `<fullchain.pem>` with the appropriate cert files:

 ```
 // const Fs = require('fs')